aws-samples/aws-media-services-simple-live-workflow/2-MediaPackage/README.md

 ## Cloud Resource Clean Up

 To manually remove resources created in this module, go to the AWS Elemental MediaPackage console and remove the endpoints from the channel first, and then remove the channel.
 AWS Elemental MediaPackage will not allow you to remove a channel with existing endpoints.

+Next, go to the CloudFront console and select the distribution that was created by MediaPackage.
+The comment should say **Managed by MediaPackage** including the channel name.
+Click on the Disable button.
+This will take a few minutes.
+Once disabled, click on the Delete button.